apigee/api-platform-samples/setup/README.md

 * cURL
 * Python

-## Windows with Cygwin
-If you're running Cygwin on Windows, you'll also need the **doc2unix** utility.
+* **Cygwin on Windows**: If you're running Cygwin on Windows, you'll also need the **doc2unix** utility.
 You can install this with the Cygwin installer.

 # Directions